ewerlopes/ewerlopes.github.io/half-bayesianism/content/en/posts/2023/2023-10-24-kulback-leibler/about.md

 ---
 title: The reasonable power of the KL divergence
+date: 2023-10-24
-author: Ewerton de Oliveira
+author: ewerlopes
 subtitle: From intuition to deterministic inference
-description: A few ideas on the power of KL divergence.
+description: A few ideas on the power of KL divergence
-date: 2023-10-24
+language: en
 math: true
 categories:
   - bayesian